-Complimentary Chauffeur Service
+Complimentary Chauffeur Service (for Business Class)

-A number of airlines offer business class ticket holders a free limousine transfer at departure, arrival and also if making a stopover.
+A number of airlines offer business class ticket holders a free limousine transfer at departure, arrival and possibly if making a stopover.
 You will need to book the cars in advance, either online or by telephone, depending on the airline.

 Arik Air – Offers a chauffeur driven car for ex-UK Premier Business class passengers flying from London to Lagos with an 80km radius around Heathrow.

 Oman Air – Offers a Chauffeur Drive service to first and business class passengers in revenue fare classes P/F/J/C/D only.
 R class fares are also eligible for the chauffeur to/from Europe (except Switzerland) or to/from Asia.
 Ranges include London Heathrow/Manchester (50 miles), Paris/Frankfurt/Munich (50 km) and Muscat (60km).
 Book at least 48 hours prior to flying.